Tuk Tuk, Laos

 Meet the team

 Our core team comprises 13 full-time staff spread across Khiri Travel Laos’ offices in Vientiane, Luang Prabang, and Pakse.
-The vast majority of our team members are Lao with one American and one Dutch in the mix.
-Other than Lao, our team members can speak Thai, English, Dutch, German and Russian.
+The vast majority of our team members are Lao with one German in the mix.
+Other than Lao, our team members can speak English and German.

 This Laos team is composed of many long-term staff members that have developed great relationships from close cooperation with other people throughout the country.